CamDavidsonPilon/lifelines/docs/Survival analysis with lifelines.rst

 Another situation where we have left-censored data is when measurements have only an upper bound, that is, the measurements instruments could only detect the measurement was *less* than some upper bound.
 This bound is often called the limit of detection (LOD).
 In practice, there could be more than one LOD.
 One very important statistical lesson: don't "fill-in" this value naively.
 It's tempting to use something like one-half the LOD, but this will cause *lots* of bias in downstream analysis.
 An example dataset is below:

+.. note:: The recommended API for modeling left-censored data using parametric models changed in version 0.21.0.
+Below is the recommended API.

 .. code:: python

     from lifelines.datasets import load_nh4